UCI-Rocket-Project/rocket2-webservice-gui/README.md

 # Webservice & GUI

+Look at Krinsky's Guide to Rocket GUI.pdf for all information about the GUI

 ## For developers

 ### 1: Set up pre-commit to make all your code nice before committing